Tulip Festival at Keukenhof with Kids: Best Days, Best Hours, How to Avoid the Crowds

 Most families do Keukenhof as a day trip from Amsterdam.
 The smart approach:

 - Day 1 (Amsterdam): Arrive.
 Canal walk.
 Vondelpark.
-Anne Frank House (book 8 weeks ahead).
+Anne Frank House (book 8 weeks ahead - I cannot stress this enough).

 - Day 2 (Amsterdam): Rijksmuseum or Van Gogh Museum (one of them, with kids do not try both).
 Pancake lunch.
 Boat tour.

 - Day 3 (Keukenhof): Bus to Keukenhof at 7:30 AM from Amsterdam Centraal.
-Full day at the gardens.
+Full day.
 Bus back by 6 PM.
 Quiet dinner near hotel.

 - Day 4 (Amsterdam): NEMO Science Museum (kid heaven).
 Stroll the Jordaan.

-If you have a 6th day, add a day-trip to Zaanse Schans (windmills).
-Or upgrade Keukenhof to a 2-day visit by staying overnight in Lisse the night between - this lets you do an early morning AND a late afternoon visit, which is the absolute peak Keukenhof experience.
+If you have a 6th day, add Zaanse Schans (windmills).
+Or upgrade Keukenhof to a 2-day visit by staying overnight in Lisse - this lets you do an early morning AND a late afternoon visit, which is the absolute peak Keukenhof experience.

 Where to Stay if You Want a Two-Day Keukenhof Visit

 The advantage: you can be at the Keukenhof gate at 7:55 AM without a 90-minute commute from Amsterdam.
-You can also visit the surrounding tulip fields (which are different from Keukenhof - they are the working flower farms with mile-wide rivers of color) at sunrise.
+You can also visit the surrounding tulip fields (different from Keukenhof - these are working flower farms with mile-wide rivers of colour) at sunrise.
 The fields are FREE and they are the photos that go viral.

 The Don'ts